Bridging physiological and perceptual views of autism by means of sampling-based Bayesian inference

-The related theoretical framework of predictive coding proposes that the cortex is organized following a circuit motif where feedback connections from higher- to lower-order sensory areas signal predictions of lower-level responses, while feedforward connections signal errors between predictions and actually observed lower-level responses \cite{rao1999predictive}.
-It should be noted that Bayesian inference and predictive coding are not necessarily mutually exclusive (for a review of the link between them, we point the reader to Ref.~\citenum{aitchison2017or}).
-Proponents of predictive coding theories have rightfully pointed out that Bayesian theories by themselves (without specifying a concrete implementation) do not offer a mechanistic explanation for ASD perception \cite{van2013predictive}, which is key to understand how physiological observations may be linked to perceptual and behavioural traits in ASD subjects.
+The related theoretical framework of predictive coding proposes that the cortex is organized following a circuit motif where feedback connections from higher- to lower-order sensory areas signal predictions of lower-level responses, while feedforward connections signal errors between predictions and actually observed lower-level responses\cite{rao1999predictive}.
+Proponents of predictive coding theories have rightfully pointed out that Bayesian theories by themselves (without specifying a concrete implementation) do not offer a mechanistic explanation for ASD perception\cite{van2013predictive}, which is key to understand how physiological observations may be linked to perceptual and behavioral traits in ASD subjects.
+As has been observed by Ref.~\citenum{aitchison2017or}, Bayesian inference and predictive coding are not necessarily mutually exclusive: predictive coding can be seen as a computational motif which can implement several computational goals (one of which is Bayesian inference), while Bayesian inference can be seen as a computational objective which can have several implementations (one of which is predictive coding).
+Moreover, as noted in the aforementioned review, telling apart the use of a Bayesian predictive coding scheme from a direct variable code in an empirical setting is no trivial matter.
+Strong transient overshoots at stimulus onset, for instance, which are a typical signature of predictive coding, can also emerge in direct variable coding schemes\cite{aitchison2016hamiltonian,echeveste2020cortical}.
+Indeed, while weighting predictive errors more strongly by increasing synaptic gains in the motif could explain sensory hypersensitivity in ASD subjects\cite{palmer2017bayesian}, a competing explanation can be provided within a direct variable coding scheme, as we show in the present study.
+We note however that while predictive coding schemes can incorporate gamma oscillations\cite{bastos2012canonical}, it is not clear how they would account for the contrast-dependent frequency modulation of these oscillations\cite{roberts2013robust}, or the stimulus-dependent modulations of neural variability\cite{churchland2010stimulus,orban2016neural}.